-The Future Trends in Cloud Computing You’ve Probably Heard About
+Trends in Cloud Computing You’ve Probably Heard About

-How These Trends Make Computing Better
+How These Trends Make Cloud Computing Better

-- Multi-Cloud and Hybrid Cloud: Once predicted as the future, the time of multi-cloud and hybrid cloud has arrived and will continue to grow.
-Most enterprises (74 percent) described their strategy as hybrid/multi-cloud in 2018.
-In addition, 62 percent of public cloud adopters are using 2+ unique cloud environments/platforms.
-These numbers will only go up in 2019.
+Multi-Cloud and Hybrid Cloud: Once predicted as the future, the multi- and hybrid cloud world has arrived and will continue to grow.
+Most enterprises (93 percent) described their strategy as multi-cloud in 2020 according to a Flexera report (up 21% from 2018) and 87% have a hybrid cloud strategy.
+In addition, 71 percent of public cloud adopters are using 2+ unique cloud environments/platforms.
+These numbers will only go up in 2021.
 While this offers plenty of advantages to organizations looking to benefit from different cloud capabilities, using more than one CSP complicates governance, cost optimization, and cloud management further as native CSP tools are not multi-cloud.
 As cloud computing costs remain a primary concern, it’s crucial for organizations to stay ahead with insight into cloud usage trends to manage spend (and prevent waste) and optimize application performance.

-- Growth of Managed Services: The global cloud managed services market grew rapidly in 2018 and is expected to reach USD 82.51 billion by 2025, according to a study conducted by Grand View Research, Inc. Enterprises are focusing on their primary business operations, which results in higher cloud managed services adoption.
+Growth of Managed Services: The global cloud managed services market is growing rapidly and is expected to reach $116B billion by 2025, growing from $62.4B in 2020 according to a study conducted by Markets and Markets.
+Enterprises are focusing on their primary business operations, which results in higher cloud managed services adoption.
 Business services, security services, network services, data center services, and mobility services are major categories in the cloud managed services market.
 Implementation of these services will help enterprises reduce IT and operations costs and will also enhance productivity of those enterprises.

 Cloud Trends Are Always Evolving